Back to Blog

 SEO Ceiling

-Wix has improved its SEO tools significantly.
-The basics are covered.
+Wix has improved its SEO tools significantly over the past few years.
+The basics are covered — meta tags, structured data, sitemaps, mobile responsiveness.
 But you still can't:

 • Implement custom schema beyond their presets